Louisville vs. Georgia Tech Predictions & Picks – September 1

 Louisville vs. Georgia Tech Predictions & Picks: Odds, Moneyline, Spread - Friday, September 1

-In the contest between the Louisville Cardinals and Georgia Tech Yellow Jackets on Friday, September 1 at 7:30 PM, our projection system expects the Cardinals to emerge victorious.
-Seeking predictions on the final score, spread, and point total, too?
-Find a full game projection below.
+Our projection model predicts the Louisville Cardinals will take down the Georgia Tech Yellow Jackets on Friday, September 1 at 7:30 PM.
+For a complete projection on the game at Mercedes-Benz Stadium, which includes our prediction on the spread, over/under, and final score, keep scrolling.

 Looking to bet on Louisville vs. Georgia Tech?
 Head to BetMGM using our link to claim a first-time depositor bonus!